-I do not believe in the quantifiable in a traditional sense, rather I believe in a variety of attributes, where the idea of positive or negative is in flux, to the degree that one can no longer describe it within a binary structure, which I see as two dimensional.
-I believe concepts reside within a multidimensional space, where there are no straight lines, and the nature of a concept is relative to one's position within said space.
-Imagine a feeling being both pleasurable and painful at the same time, where that fact is not a contradiction.
-This is a belief that makes describing ideas difficult because we understand concepts in relation to what it is not, for example, light is the absence of darkness.
-Unfortunately, I must continue to use words or concepts, such as ‘good and bad’, ‘right and wrong’ until I find a form of language that can correctly convey the ideas I am dealing with.
-I am stressing this point because I believe language creates a limit to what we can perceive, but more importantly, I do not want you to feel I am dealing with absolutes or that the ideas presented are static.
+I do not believe in the quantifiable in a traditional sense, instead; I believe in a variety of attributes, where the idea of positive or negative is in flux, to the degree that one can no longer describe it within a binary structure, which I see as two dimensional.
+Concepts reside within a multidimensional space, where there are no straight lines, and the nature of a concept is relative to one's position within said space.
+Imagine a feeling being simultaneously pleasurable and painful, where that fact is not a contradiction.
+This is a belief that makes describing ideas difficult because we understand concepts concerning what it is not; for example, light is the absence of darkness.
+Unfortunately, I must continue to use words or thoughts, such as ‘pain and pleasure’, ‘right and wrong’ until I find an ontology that can correctly convey my ideas.
+I am stressing this point because language creates a limit to what we can perceive, but more importantly, I do not want you to feel I am dealing with absolutes or that the ideas presented are static.

-I have chosen the path of the artist because I believe it is best suited to communicate to the people, as the definition of art is fluid.
-It has a direct link to our humanity across ideas and cultures and it has the potential to hit a nerve in our collective consciousness and brake through established structures of thinking.
-Unfortunately, people generally support popularised art, which I will argue is a form of self-imposed subjugation.
+I have chosen the path of the artist because I believe it is best suited to communicate with people, as the definition of art is fluid.
+It has a direct link to our humanity across ideas and cultures, and it has the potential to hit a nerve in our collective consciousness and brake through established structures of thinking.
+Unfortunately, people generally support popularised art, which I will argue is a form of voluntary subjugation.
 It is in the peoples benefit to support and explore art that challenges one.
-Many argue that they do not like such art because they do not understand it or that they do not have the preconceived knowledge to appreciate it.
-I will argue that is precisely why one should like such art because it means that you need to make an effort to understand, and it is that effort which will help one grow.
+Many argue that they dislike such art because they do not understand it, or that they do not have the preconceived knowledge to appreciate it.
+But that is precisely why one should engage with such art, because it means that you need to make an effort to understand, and it is that effort which will help one grow.

-I have started to wonder if my definition of art has become to narrow, or that the ideas are so specific that I am in actual fact describing a form of art and not art itself.
-If I was to give it a name it would be Arthemy, a combination of the words Art and Alchemy.
-This lays in my belief that an Arthemist transmutes an object, space, time, sound and/or smell through their interaction.
-Their motivation is not based on quantifiable ideas such as profit, fame or success, rather the Arthemist wishes to stimulate exploration and activate awareness of the moment.
+I have wondered if my definition of the words art and artist has become too narrow, or that the ideas are so specific that I am describing a form of art and not art itself.
+If I were to give it a name, it would be Arthemy, a combination of the words Art and Alchemy.
+This rests in my belief that an Arthemist transmutes an object, space, time, sound, or smell through their interaction.
+The Arthemist's motivation does not lie in quantifiable ideas such as power, profit, fame or success.
+Instead, the Arthemist wishes to stimulate exploration and activate an awareness of the moment.

-This will not be an objective text, instead, I will write with an opinion, though I will endeavour to present a reflective and thoughtful paper.
-Much like how Plato wrote his text, not by using empirical studies, but by using personal observations whilst attempting to create a good argument.
-I do not dismiss objectivity, rather I see it as an unachievable ideal that one should strive for, but never maintain that one has achieved.
-I believe in subjectivity that acknowledges that right and wrong is dependent on point of view, and the current system of thought.
-Any person or group who claims that they know the absolute truth is to my mind fundamentally dangerous because I believe such a position of belief restricts exploration and development.
+This will not be an objective text; instead, I will write with an opinion.
+However, I will seek to present a reflective and thoughtful paper.
+Much like how Plato used personal observations whilst attempting to create a good argument.
+I do not dismiss objectivity, but I see it as an unachievable ideal that one should strive for, but never maintain that one has achieved.
+I believe in subjectivity that acknowledges that right and wrong depends on the point of view, and the current system of thought.
+Any person or group who claims they know the absolute truth is to my mind dangerous because such a position of belief restricts exploration and development.

-I do not believe in writing a final concluding piece, my opinion is not static it is constantly evolving, from observations, intuition, encounters, dialogue and works by writers, artists, and creators.
-This is my second Manifesto and I believe there will always be adjustments to the Manifesto as I grow and receive new input, hopefully also from you the reader.
+I do not believe in writing a final concluding piece, as my opinion is not static, and it is constantly evolving, wherein it stems from observations, intuition, encounters, dialogue and works by writers, artists, and creators.
+This is my second book where I outline my ideas, and there will always be adjustments to my thinking as I grow and receive new input, hopefully, input from you as well, the reader.

-My intention with creating art and for writing a Manifesto is to inspire people to be the best versions of themselves.
-I believe this to have incomprehensible value.
-It is also my intention to use this Manifesto as a foundation for my family, for why we have come together as a unit, define what we are struggling for and the values we wish to present to our children.
-It is with the support of my wife that I am able to create and together we explore.
+My intention in creating art and writing The Arthemist Statement is to inspire people to be the best versions of themselves.
+It is not about prescribing who one should be.
+Instead, the aim is to create tools that you or I can use for exploring and growing.
+I believe there is intrinsic value in working for humanity and the whole.
+It is my motivation to use the thoughts within this book as a foundation for my family.
+Define what my wife and I are struggling for and the values we wish to present to our children.
+It is with the support of my wife and family that I can create and together we explore.